Talk to a licensed insurance specialist for veterans: (202) 552-1418

 Ready to explore plans for your ZIP code?

 Medicare Advantage is optional.
-You can stick with Original Medicare + TFL — and many retired military do, by choice.
+You can stick with Original Medicare + TFL, and many retired military do, by choice.
 Enrollment windows: your Initial Enrollment Period at 65, the Annual Enrollment Period (Oct 15 – Dec 7), or qualifying Special Enrollment Periods.

-No-cost broker service
+No-cost insurance specialist service

 Uncle Sam's Healthcare helps retired military find $0 premium Medicare Advantage plans.
 There is never a fee for this service.